Bell Plaza Bike Depot - Adaptive Reuse of a Historic Building

 Sustainability Features

-The project will not create any additional surface parking.
+The project preserves original surface parking.

 Project